 Mia Marin - Musician

 Mia Marin is well known as a lively and exuberant musician from Värmland in Sweden.
 Besides being a very skilledperformer, she is also known as an energy-boosting teacher of fiddle playing, music arrangement, ensemble playing and music theory.
 Mia plays with a lot of different bands, such as Marin/Marin, MP3, NID and Ulrika Bodén Band, and occasionally also with Lena Willemark, Sofia Karlsson, "Den folkliga menuetten" (a music and dance act) or the folk string orchestra Bowing 9.
 She has worked with the legendary choreographer Mats Ek, creating music for his version of "The Emigrants" at the Royal Dramatic Theatre in Stockholm.
-Mia is graduated from the Royal College of Music in Stockholm, and is working full time as a freelance musician.
+Mia has graduated from the Royal College of Music in Stockholm, and has been working full time as a freelance musician for many years.
 She´s an experienced composer taking inspiration mainly from traditional music, but also from jazz and classical music.
-Her music is recorded on several albums over the years, for instance on "Bowing 9 - Force majeure" (Sweden's first folk string orchestra, 2011) and on "Skuggspel" (Marin/Marin, a duo with five string violin and five string viola, 2013).
+Her music is recorded on several albums over the years, for instance on "Bowing 9 - Force majeure" (Sweden's first folk string orchestra, 2011) and on "Tiden" (Marin/Marin, a duo with five string violin and five string viola, 2016).

 At her workshops she usually combines teaching groovy tunes and arrangements with creating new arrangements together with the participants.
 Instrument technique and playing for dancing are other special interests that often pop up in the teaching process.

-Mia is touring in Sweden, Norway, Denmark, Scottland, Belgium, Estonia, Italy, France, Bulgaria, Australia, USA etc. She is also a frequent studio musician, and has recorded albums with Marin/Marin, MP3, NID, Bowing 9, Sofia Karlsson, Ulrika Bodén Band, Malin Foxdal Band and other, more temporary projects.
+Mia is touring in Sweden, Norway, Denmark, Scottland, Belgium, Estonia, Italy, Ireland, France, Bulgaria, Australia, USA etc. She is also a frequent studio musician, and has recorded albums with Marin/Marin, MP3, NID, Bowing 9, Lena Willemark, Sofia Karlsson, Ulrika Bodén Band, Malin Foxdal Band and other, more temporary projects.
+You can find several of them in the webshop.

 "There is no doubt about it; Mia Marin is one of our foremost young fiddlers, both with regards to musicality and technicality.
 Her playing has bold expression and a catching energy; it bounds with joy, charm and brilliance.
 It is a playing that doesn’t give in to artistic challenges and depth – a playing of highest quality.
 She has deep roots in the traditional music of western Värmland and is for me in many ways a typical ‘Värmlänning’ – standing with her feet firmly on the ground, but in the middle of the world.
 During the time I have known her she has also adopted playing styles and repertoires from amongst others Uppland and Gästrikland in such a way that they have become an integrated part of her musical identity – with complete confidence and great curiosity.